vsdelgado17/vsdelgado17/README.md

 - 👋 Hi, I’m @vsdelgado17
 - 👀 I’m interested in traveling
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to collaborate on any projects that aim to help others!
-- 📫 How to reach me: vsdelgado17
+- 📫 How to reach me: vsdelgado17@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I play chess